 Cloud computing involves the outsourcing of a network of remote computers and servers from a provider of cloud computing services.
-On the other hand, from the standpoint of providers, it also pertains to the delivery of computer processing capabilities, database storage, applications, and other information technology resources via the internet.
+It also pertains to the provision of various services such as computer processing capabilities, database storage, applications, and other information technology resources via the internet.
 The concept allows individuals and organizations to use the information technology resources of service providers with the need to build and maintain physical networks of computers.
 Cloud computing services essentially present these resources as a utility similar to water and electricity.

-The Pros: Benefits and Advantages of Cloud Computing
+Pros: Applications and Advantages of Cloud Computing

 1. Provides Cost Savings For Individuals and Organizations